sunpy/ablog/docs/index.rst

 Feedback
 --------

-ABlog has been used with the latest version of Sphinx_ and Python 2.7 to generate its documentation blog.
-If you try it with different Python and Sphinx versions, please give feedback on it and help us improve it.
+ABlog has been used with the Sphinx_ 1.2.2, Python 2.7 and 3.4
+to generate its documentation blog.
+If you try it with different Python and Sphinx versions, please give feedback to help us improve it.